Clacton Airshow 2019

 August 24th and 25th

 The Clacton Airshow is one of the longest-running free airshows and celebrated its 26th year in 2017.
 It is not as big as some other seaside shows but there is always a good mix of military and classic aircraft; exhibition and trade stands, food court and on-site entertainment.

 A short evening programme was introduced in 2016 on the first day of the show to celebrate its 25th anniversary and was repeated in 2017.
 The night flights, featuring The Fireflies, The Twisters and Otto the helicopter, were followed by fireworks.

-The RAF supported the show with a display by the Tutor, which has returned to the display circuit after a break last year, but unfortunately all displays by the Lancaster had been paused because of an issue with the BBMF's Merlin engines.
+The RAF supported the show with a display by the Tutor, which has returned to the display circuit after a break last year.
+The Lancaster was also due to display, escorted by a pair of BBMF Spitfires, but unfortunately all displays by the Lancaster and other BBMF Merlin-engined aircraft had been paused because of an issue with the BBMF's Merlin engines.
+In place of the intended trio, the BBMF's Mk XlX Spitfire, which has a Griffon engine, made a solo display instead.

 The first civilian display to be announced was the Duxford-based Catalina, which had not been seen at Clacton for a few years.
 Although now a civilian aircraft, owned and operated by Plane Sailing, the Catalina's background is in the military, initially in Canada.
 Dropping in, too, were the Tigers from the Princess of Wales' Royal Regiment.